stellar/stellar-protocol/core/cap-concurrent-txs.md

 for their account when submitting more than one transaction at a time.

-Typically this involves throttling payments to be processed serially and risking the failure of one transaction invalidating a subsequent transaction.
+Typically this involves throttling payments to be processed serially and risking one transaction in the chain being invalid preventing a subsequent transaction from executing.

 Users who need to transact concurrently, or who do not wish to risk failed subsequent transactions, can create a pool of Stellar accounts that exist